Do I need a peak flow meter to track my asthma?

 7. Mark down the number on your meter’s scale.

 For the most accurate readings, the American Lung Association recommends that you repeat this routine until you get three consecutive numbers that are close together.
-Then mark down the highest number of those three (known as your personal best) on your asthma action plan so you can share your results with your doctor at your next checkup.
+Then mark down the highest number of those three (known as your personal best) on your asthma action plan so you can share your results with your HCP at your next checkup.

 Understanding your peak flow readings